 Transport and mobility are undergoing a revolution.
-Cities across the world are rapidly changing and taking on the challenges of carbon emissions, unprecedented technological change and directing change to address climate change, exclusion, inequality and governance issues.
+Cities across the world are rapidly changing and taking on the challenges of carbon emissions and unprecedented technological advances by directing focus to address climate change, exclusion, inequality and governance issues.

 Edinburgh has set out an ambitious agenda of change - to be carbon neutral by 2030; tackling poverty, inequality and exclusion; being a city and regional economy that benefits everyone; and to be the data capital of Europe.